ulfschneider/ulfschneider.github.io/_posts/thoughts/2011-04-14-box-bullet-line.md

 <figure>
 <a href="{{site.url}}/assets/bbl.pdf"><img src="{{site.url}}/i/blog/bbl_model_natural.jpg"></a>
-<figcaption>Click on the above image to get a short presentation about the BBL concepts.</figcaption>
+<figcaption>Click on the above image to get a short presentation of the BBL concepts.</figcaption>
 </figure>